How to Succeed as a Duke Premed

 While there is no rush to do these things, students who do not want to take a gap year will need to fit in all of these activities around their course work.
 However, it is equally important to remember that preparing for a health career will take you several years.

 Duke has 400+ student organizations.
-These range from more traditional premed societies, Greek life, and club sports to things you’re likely to only find at Duke, like DukeEngage and BassConnections.
-First, to hear about these opportunities, sign up for the pre-health listserv on day one, which will send weekly emails about jobs, research opportunities, volunteering, and much more.
+These range from traditional premed societies, Greek life, and club sports to things you’ll likely only find at Duke, like DukeEngage and BassConnections.
+To hear about these opportunities, sign up for the pre-health listserv on day one, which will send weekly emails about jobs, research opportunities, volunteering, and much more.

 Duke premed clinical and community volunteering

-As already mentioned, the Office of Health Professions Advising at Duke will be your go-to for finding almost any relevant premed experience.
+As mentioned, Duke's Office of Health Professions Advising will be your go-to for finding almost any relevant premed experience.
 It is a great resource for finding opportunities for volunteering, both clinical and non-clinical.
 They maintain a searchable list of potential upcoming opportunities for community and hospital volunteer work.

 In brief, here’s a short list of organizations at Duke that offer opportunities for volunteering that many students love:

-• Bull City Fit looks for volunteers who would like to receive hands-on experience working with children in a community-based wellness program setting.
-Associated with the Duke Children’s Healthy Lifestyles Program, you help promote weight loss and healthy life-styles and have lots of fun while doing it!
+Bull City Fit looks for volunteers who want hands-on experience working with children in a community-based wellness program setting.
+Associated with the Duke Children’s Healthy Lifestyles Program, you help promote weight loss and healthy lifestyles, and you have lots of fun while doing it!

 Duke premed shadowing

 All premed students should obtain at least 150–200 hours of shadowing experience.
-In fact, it is practically impossible to be accepted into medical school without some sort of physician shadowing on your resume.
+In fact, it is practically impossible to be accepted into medical school without some physician shadowing on your resume.

 Shadowing throughout the year and in several different specialties can provide a realistic view of medicine, an understanding of patient care, as well as a familiarity with different roles in healthcare.
 At Duke, the Office of Health Professions Advising provides training for current Duke undergraduates (sophomores through seniors) who wish to shadow at Duke Hospital.